 Romanian Days Award: Debut (going towards the selected winner).

-2. Foreign and Romanian entries in the Official Competition must not have been screened in Romania.
+2. Foreign and Romanian entries in the Official Competition and What’s Up, Doc? competition must not have been screened in Romania.

 3. National premieres have priority in the Romanian Days section.

 4. Screening materials must be on DCP or HD digital files.

 5. As films are presented in the original language with Romanian and English subtitling as necessary, selected films must provide an English dialogue list in a customary electronic format (.srt, .stl, .sub, .ssa, .xml etc, but not .pdf or .xls) which includes time codes.